Shiptrack28/clojure-enu/README.md

 # rag-research-assistant
+Basic RAG gives you an answer but no way to know how confident to be in it or which sources actually supported the claim.
+I built this for research use cases where you need citations, a confidence score, and a warning when your sources are contradicting each other.
+The multi-query expansion also helps a lot with recall on complex questions that a single embedding does not capture well.

 I was working on a research project that required answering complex questions across dozens of papers, and basic semantic search kept returning irrelevant or contradicting sources.
 I wanted something that would show me exactly which documents it was using, flag contradictions, and give me a confidence score I could actually trust.